 Travelling time: 3 hrs 29 min

-The small hill town in Uttarakhand state, Rishikesh is known to be the ‘Yoga Capital of the World’ and is a haven for an adventure enthusiast.
+The small hill town in Uttarakhand state, Rishikesh is known to be the ‘Yoga Capital of the World’ and is a heaven for an adventure enthusiast.
 The place came up on the world map when it was visited by the Beatles.
 Spirituality, natural goodness and adventure, a weekend getaway to Rishikesh would be a mix of all this and more.
-Located in the Himalayan foothills, besides the holy Ganag River, Rishikesh boasts of several Ashrams that teach us to lead a simple and fulfilling life, away from all unnecssary comforts.
-These Ashrams even have special packages including stay, Satvic food, yoga and meditation sessions and similar kind of activities.
+Located in the Himalayan foothills, besides the holy Ganga River, Rishikesh boasts of several Ashrams that teach us to lead a simple and fulfilling life, away from all unnecessary comforts.
+These Ashrams even have special packages including stay, Sattvic food, yoga and meditation sessions and similar kinds of activities.
 Ram jhula and Laxman jhula are two popular attractions here.

+You can get to know about yourself by practicing meditation and yoga.
+Many places in Rishikesh offer you to feel peace in this way.
 If you are looking for some adventure, you can enjoy trekking, river rafting, cliff hanging, kayaking, rappelling and camping.
 This place is also the starting point of the very popular Chota Chardham yatra.
-Attending evening Ganga Aarti is a must.
+Attending the evening Ganga Aarti is a must.
 The place is also dotted with a number of temples.

 Distance from Delhi: Around 241 km